MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

                       <p>Baseline with network controls</p>
                     </div>
                     <div class="is-size-7 has-margin-top-small has-line-height-reset">
-                        <p>The workload has strict network controls in place to prevent unauthorized public access from the internet to any of the workload resources.</p>
+                        <p>This architecture builds on the baseline architecture.
+The design is extended to provide strict network controls to prevent unauthorized public access from the internet to any of the workload resources.</p>
                     </div>
                 </div>
             </article>